Ang Kok Peng: Political career

 In 1972, Ang made his political debut at the general elections, contesting for Member of Parliament (MP) of Crawford Constituency against Wu Kher of Workers' Party and N. M. Abdul Wahid of United National Front.
 Ang was elected with 72.60% of the vote.
 He was also appointed Minister of State for Communications.
 In 1974, he became the Minister of State for Health, replacing his former ministry.

 At the 1976 general elections, after Crawford Constituency was abolished, Ang contested for MP of Buona Vista Single Member Constituency (SMC), winning with 82.75% of the vote against United People's Front's Hashim bin Mukayat.
 In the 1980 and 1984 general election, he would contest for MP of Buona Vista SMC again, being elected unopposed both times.
 In 1988, he retired from politics.

 Personal life

 Ang married Ang Wai Hoong and they had three children together.
 In 1971, he was awarded the Bintang Bakti Masyarakat.
-His only son died in 1973 after choking to death on a fishball.

 Ang died on 9 October 1997 at 70 after suffering from lung cancer for two and a half years.
 The Ang Kok Peng Memorial Fund was set up for him, raising $500,000 for post-graduate and undergraduate students.